Watch Broadway stars in these Christmas movies

 The Christmas Blessing

 The middle film in a trilogy may not be the best place to jump into a series.
 But, Neil Patrick Harris steals the show here as Nathan, a doctor who volunteers in his local community after a case changes his life.
-As well as the Hedwig and the Angry Inch actor, there’s supporting performances by Rebecca Gayheart and country music from Blake Shelton.
+As well as the Hedwig and the Angry Inch actor, there are supporting performances by Rebecca Gayheart and country music from Blake Shelton.
 It’s that sickly sweet movie you’ll be cooing over for days.

 The Family Stone

 When the eldest Stone son wants to propose to his girlfriend with a family heirloom, chaos inevitably ensues.
 Will everything be perfect for the grand affair?
-Sarah Jessica Parker plays the girlfriend, Meredith in this 2005 film, and was even nominated for a Golden Globe for her performance.
+Sarah Jessica Parker plays the girlfriend, Meredith, in this 2005 film, and was even nominated for a Golden Globe for her performance.
 Parker’s returning to Broadway in 2021 with Plaza Suite alongside her husband Matthew Broderick.
 But, if you want to reminisce over her early performances with a Christmas choice that you can switch off with, this is the movie for you.

 The Knight Before Christmas